 Pop in for the country’s most prestigious mini portrait collection, rotating exhibitions like a gallery of witchcraft drawings (through June 2021) and a diverse mix of American art.

 Esteemed guide Eric Lavender of Tours By Locals will have you feeling like a Charleston expert by the time you’re through with his afternoon walking tour, resplendent with ghost stories and pirate tales.
+Pop into Croghan’s Jewel Box, witness all the Southern-style mansions like the Aiken-Rhett House, and get your next Instagram at the hyper-Instagrammable Rainbow Row: a street lined with colorful buildings.

 This historic market in downtown Charleston was established in the 1790s and spans four city blocks.
 Organized in a continuous series of one-story market sheds, the market has been a place for locals to gather, socialize, and support local farmers for centuries.
 Now, artisans have also set up their stalls to sell their handmade goods as well.